picfight/pfcd/docs/README.md

 required by the block chain and also includes more strict checks which filter transactions based on miner requirements ("standard" transactions).

-One key difference between btcd and Picfightcoin Core is that btcd does *NOT* include wallet functionality and this was a very intentional design decision.
+One key difference between pfcd and Picfightcoin Core is that pfcd does *NOT* include wallet functionality and this was a very intentional design decision.
 See the blog entry [here](https://blog.conformal.com/btcd-not-your-moms-bitcoin-daemon) for more details.
 This means you can't actually make or receive payments